Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 The cumulative effect

 Clinical studies show that regular applications of hyaluronic acid stimulate the production of type I and III collagen in the treated area.
 This means that, over time, your own skin responds positively to the treatment, producing more natural support.
-Patients who maintain a regular filling programme often need less product at each session.
+Patients who maintain a regular filler programme often need less product at each session.

 Risks and complications: what you need to know